Roy Li

 Roy Li Fey Huei, more commonly or affectionally known as Li Fei Hui (Traditional Chinese: 黎沸揮), is a singer from Singapore.
-He was dubbed as one of Singapore's brightest exports in Taiwan's music industry, back in the early 1990s.
-For the past two decades, besides penning his own songs and producing his own albums, the musician has also been actively involved in writing and producing hit songs for many popular artistes of the region, such as Andy Lau, Jeff Chang, Jacky Cheung, Kelly Poon, Tanya Chua, A-do, etc. Currently, he is pre-occupied with the training of aspiring artistes and musical talents in his newly established music school – Imagine Music.
-He is also specially hand-picked by MediaCorp to participate as one of the judges in the judging panel of Singapore's biggest reality Chinese singing competitions – Project Superstar & Campus SuperStar.
+For the past two decades, besides penning his own songs and producing his own albums, the musician has been writing and producing songs for artists of the region, such as Andy Lau, Jeff Chang, Jacky Cheung, Kelly Poon, Tanya Chua, A-do.
+He runs a music school, Imagine Music.
+He participated as one of the judges in the reality singing competitions Project Superstar & Campus SuperStar.
 In 2015, he acted and sung 《等你等到我心痛》 for Channel 8 drama 118.